leodeslf/leaf/summs/ux/dont_make_me_think.md

 At the beginning **it was very expensive**.
 Recruiting lots of participants, a professional to plan the tests, the resources to execute and analyze it, etc.

 In 1989, Jakob Nielsen wrote a paper titled "Usability Engineering at a Discount".
-He pointed that **it didn't have to be that expensive** and dropped the costs to about 20% from the amount people were paying until the date (e.g: from $50.000 to $10.000, which is still a lot of money).
+He pointed out that **it didn't have to be that expensive** and dropped the costs to about 20% from the amount people were paying until the date (e.g: from $50.000 to $10.000, which is still a lot of money).

 That's what this chapter is about, a better approach that is **simpler and less expensive**, the Do-it-yourself usability testing.